Diagnosis of Breast Cancer

 - PET/CT—to help detect distant spread of tumor, especially for locally advanced disease

-- Stage 0—Called "in situ" (within the site of origin), the cancer remains in the breast and has not spread.
+- Stage 0—Called in situ, meaning within the site of origin, the cancer remains in the breast and has not spread.

 - Stage I—Cancer has spread beyond the lobe or duct and invaded nearby tissue.
 At this stage, the tumor is no larger than two centimeters in size and has not spread beyond the breast.